Episodes

 Gotcha!
 Ten Situations When the Score is Bangkok 1, You 0 [S5.E70]

 Bangkok’s a big city that’s got her own rules.
 You can try to fight them, but in the end, in certain situations, no matter how much you beg and plead, Bangkok wins, and you lose.
-Greg and Ed discuss ten …
+Greg and Ed discuss ten ways Bangkok can own …

 July 12, 2022